-I had one student who we were taking data on spontaneous requests and it was going nowhere.
+I had one student who being taught spontaneous requests and the data were going nowhere.
 Although he had verbal skills and could repeat almost any 2-3 word phrases, he just wasn’t using them spontaneously.
 He was able to communicate with gestures and then his caregivers would mostly guess what he wanted and prompt his request by saying something like “Cookie?
 You want a cookie?”
 He would repeat “cookie” and get his cookie.
 We had to ask ourselves: “Is it better that he speak with the support of some visuals or not communicate at all?”
 This was a child who was not using his words to communicate effectively so a visual could only help him.
 We put in place a simple text cue with some common requests and this served two functions:

 1. It acted as a prompt for the student to remind him that he could ask for what he wants.

 2. It also acted as a prompt for the caregivers so that instead of verbally prompting him to request, they could prompt him using the text cue.